nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Merges save file from an external source given path to the .xml save file.
 If there is a duplicate entry, duplicate entry from external file will be ignored.

-Syntax: `Merge-File -p PATH_STRING`
+Syntax: `Merge-File -p PATH-STRING`

 > ⚠️️️️ Syntax Notes
-> * `PATH_STRING` is text string.
+> * `PATH-STRING` is text string.
 If your path contains spaces, you would need to wrap the text with double quotes.

 Example of usage: